saiminh/floter-design-svelte-3/src/routes/work/md/peak.md

 ---
 Peak is an early-stage investment fund backed by entrepreneurs in Europe.

 In 2021 the creative agency [forpeople](https://forpeople.com) helped Peak with a full rebranding.
-They brought me on board to help translate the new branding to the company's exist ing WordPress website.
+They brought me on board to help translate the new branding to the company's existing WordPress website.

 Over the past years I have worked with the team at peak to develop the site further.